dr-yst/org-x/dev-docs/activeContext.md

   - Solution: Use more specific selectors or DOM querying techniques
 - Challenge: Managing overlapping fields in type definitions
   - Solution: Plan to consolidate OrgHeadline and OrgTitle structures to reduce duplication
+- Challenge: Test failures after refactoring OrgHeadline structure
+  - Solution: Carefully update tests to use the new structure with fields moved to OrgTitle
+- Challenge: Missing convenience methods after refactoring
+  - Solution: Add adapter methods where needed to maintain backward compatibility
+- Challenge: Compiler warnings about unused imports and variables
+  - Solution: Remove unnecessary imports and mark intentionally unused variables with underscore

 ## Next Steps